dddjjjbbb/Bran-Flakes/README.md

 > Create git branches from Jira tickets

 Sick of creating git branches manually?
 Use bran-flakes to generate them for you.
-Simply copy the generated git branch name to your command line.
+Simply click the icon and copy the generated git branch name to your command line.

 ## Installing / Getting started